iotaledger/identity.rs/bindings/wasm/README.md

 ## Install the library:

-Latest Release: this version matches the main branch of this repository, is stable and will have changelogs.
+Latest Release: this version matches the `main` branch of this repository, is stable and will have changelogs.
 ```bash
 npm install @iota/identity-wasm
 ```

-Development Release: this version matches the dev branch of this repository, may see frequent breaking changes and has the latest code changes.
+Development Release: this version usually matches the latest code changes from the `dev` branch and may see frequent breaking changes.
 ```bash
 npm install @iota/identity-wasm@dev
 ```

 ## Build

-Alternatively, you can build the bindings if you have Rust installed.
+Alternatively, you can build the bindings yourself if you have Rust installed.
 If not, refer to [rustup.rs](https://rustup.rs) for the installation.

 Install [`wasm-bindgen-cli`](https://github.com/rustwasm/wasm-bindgen).
 A manual installation is required because we use the [Weak References](https://rustwasm.github.io/wasm-bindgen/reference/weak-references.html) feature, which [`wasm-pack` does not expose](https://github.com/rustwasm/wasm-pack/issues/930).